AaltoSciComp/scicomp-docs/triton/apps/gurobi.rst

    Unfortunately the python gurobi packages installed via pip and via conda come with two distinct package names ``gurobi`` for the anaconda package and ``gurobipy`` for the pip package.
-Normally, we install the guobi package in the anaconda environment, but there are some anaconda modules which have the gurobipy package.
+Normally, we install the guobi package in the scicomp python environment, but there are some anaconda modules which have the gurobipy package.
 So you might need to select the correct package.

-.. admonition:: License Files for older Anaconda modules
+.. admonition:: License Files for older modules

-   Older anaconda modules on Triton might not have the GRB_LICENSE_FILE environment variable set properly, so you might need to point to it manually.
+   Older modules on Triton might not have the GRB_LICENSE_FILE environment variable set properly, so you might need to point to it manually.
 To do so, you need to create a ``gurobi.lic`` file in your home folder.
 The file should contain the following single line: